Destination NSW has strengthened the state’s position as Australia’s number one destination for youth travel with a Youth Tourism Product Showcase.

-NSW is Australia’s number one destination for domestic overnight and international visitors aged between 15 and 29.
+NSW is Australia’s leading destination for domestic overnight and international visitors aged between 15 and 29.

-NSW attracted 57 per cent of international youth tourism visitors to Australia during the period.
-Visitation surged to 1.2 million (up 15.4 per cent year-on-year), with travellers staying 53.8 million nights (up 22.4 per cent year-on-year) and spending $6.7 billon (up 14.1 per cent year-on-year).
+NSW attracted 57 per cent of international youth tourism visitors to Australia in 2024.
+Visitation surged to 1.2 million (up 15.4 per cent year-on-year) during the period, with travellers staying 53.8 million nights (up 22.4 per cent year-on-year) and spending $6.7 billon (up 14.1 per cent year-on-year).

 Top 10 international youth markets for NSW